modal.Stub

 mounts: Sequence[_Mount] = (),

-allow_cross_region_volumes: bool = False, # Whether using shared volumes from other regions is allowed.
+allow_cross_region_volumes: bool = False, # Whether using network file systems from other regions is allowed.

 cpu: Optional[float] = None, # How many CPU cores to request.
 This is a soft limit.